 The education and disability legislation guiding our approach to learning support

 Schools are required to be inclusive under the Education and Training Act 2020 (the Act).
-The right to an inclusive education is enshrined in the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) and the United Nations Convention on the Rights of the Child (UNCROC), and reinforced by the New Zealand Disability Strategy.
+The right to an inclusive education is central in the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) and the United Nations Convention on the Rights of the Child (UNCROC), and reinforced by the New Zealand Disability Strategy.

 - Education and Training Act 2020